giray123/shortcutexpert/README.md

 #### 1. Prepare a Google Sheets File

 First, create a Google Sheets file and prepare it as in <a href="https://docs.google.com/spreadsheets/u/2/d/1xGfSrETQto0kA-FGxeooDb08nuwHcO_THZ8H0DcyCQE/edit#gid=1240391001">this example</a>.
-You need to create a different sheet (tab) for each operating system and each tab needs to have below columns.
+You need to create a different sheet (tab) for each operating system (`macos` and `windows` for now) and each tab needs to have below columns.

 | group   | name | shortcuts | desciption              |
 | ------- | ---- | --------- | ----------------------- |